 Prior to her undergraduate studies, she toured extensively with Opera North for two seasons in their productions of Mozart's Die Zauberflöte and Britten's A Midsummer Night's Dream, whilst also singing as chorister at Lincoln Cathedral under the directorship of Aric Prentice.

-Olivia is hugely grateful to the Charlotte Fraser Trust, the Countess of Munster Trust, the Josephine Baker Trust and the David Laing Foundation for their support of her studies.
+Olivia is hugely grateful to the Charlotte Fraser Trust, the Norman Ayrton Trust, the Countess of Munster Trust, the Josephine Baker Trust and the David Laing Foundation for their support of her studies.